 Work schedules vary throughout our organization.
-Your typical work week, except for designated law enforcement personnel in the Sheriff's Office), will be 40 hours.
+Your typical work week, except for designated law enforcement personnel in the Sheriff's Office or Coroner's Office), will be forty (40) hours.
 Our work week starts at 12:01 a.m. on Saturday through midnight on Friday.
 Your supervisor will normally determine your work schedule, as well as any variations from week to week.
 For those employees performing work in the office, office hours are usually 8:00 a.m. - 5:00 p.m.
 Some employees may be asked to be "on call" periodically.
 Department Heads may establish adjusted work hours, such as summer flex time, providing all County offices remain open between 8 a.m. -5 p.m.
 Monday - Friday and the departments are sufficiently staffed to handle the needs to the public and other County offices.